NebraLtd/Helium-Guides/docs/outdoor-hotspot/lte-config.md

 In the future, you will be able to do the initial configuration of the APN settings for your modem from the local diagnostics page on our miners whilst they are connected over WiFi or Ethernet.
 However we have not yet implemented this feature.
 So for the time being you will need to use the manual setup below.

-## Manually adding the APN details
+### Manually adding the APN details with device inbuilt eMMC

 In order to manually add your APN connection details you will need to plug your Nebra Outdoor Hotspot into another computer with a text editor.
 Any Windows, macOS or Linux machine with USB connectivity should be fine.